-Here is a "da dao" sword typical of those issued to the Chinese military c.
+Here is a "da dao" sword 大刀 typical of those issued to the Chinese military c.
 1930's.
 These swords were used extensively by the Chinese Red Army against the Japanese.

 The sword is 33 inches in total length.
 The blade is 22 inches long, 3 ½ inches wide at its widest point near the tip, and ¼ inch thick near the guard, tapering towards the tip.
 It weighs a bit over 3 lbs.
-The blade is laminated, and this is an uncommon feature meaning that real smithcraft was inolved in making this particular sword.
+The blade is laminated, and this is an uncommon feature that means expert forging was inolved in making this particular sword.
 It is known that these swords were made from good quality recycled railroad tracks.
 The tracks were torn up to prevent the Japanese army from using them.
 Railroad workers used blacksmith forges to produce vast quantities of da daos, so unlike virtually every other Chinese sword, it is not hard to find "real" antique da daos outside China.
-The

 The Chinese soliders who carried the da dao practiced daily and many became quite accomplished martial artists.
 The sword itself was not very useful against Japanese machine guns, but when ammunition ran low on either side, hand-to-hand combat was next and the da dao performed well.
 The sight of an army charging with these heavy weapons was said to be terrifying.
 In 1933, Chinese soldiers defended the Great Wall against Japanese advances using the da dao.
 The da dao gained noteriety in the outside world in 1937 when the Chinese forces charged and defeated a superior Japanese force in what has become known as the "Marco Polo Bridge Incident".